Tékumel FAQ

 (Source: Carl Brodt)

-Yes, the new Tekumel: Empire of the Petal Throne game, the original EPT, the temple articles, the language grammars, Deeds of the Ever-Glorious, The Tsolyani Language, and more have been converted to PDF.
-They are available from http://www.drivethrurpg.com.
+Yes, the original EPT, the temple articles, the language grammars, Deeds of the Ever-Glorious, The Tsolyani Language, and more have been converted to PDF.
+There are even two products that are free.
+They are available from http://www.drivethrurpg.com or http://www.rpgnow.com.

 The New Game

-The new Tékumel: The Empire of the Petal Throne game was published by Guardians of Order in 2005.
+The new Tékumel: Empire of the Petal Throne game was published by Guardians of Order in 2005.
 The new game is based on Big Eyes, Small Mouth and the Tri-Stat System.
 The core book is a complete game with character generation, some nonhuman races as PCs, monsters, all Universal and Generic spells, some Temple spells, and will focus on Tsolyanu.
 Its suggested retail price is $39.95.
-It should be available from your F.L.G.S (Friendly Local Gaming Store).
+It is available from Tita's House of Games (http://tekumel.com/tita).

 In August 2006, Guardians of Order closed its doors.
 It had been a one person operation since January, 2006.
 Various factors, including a weak dollar, led to the decision.
 For more information, see the Guardians of Order website.

-Joseph Saul, one of the authors of the new game had this answer:
+Joseph Saul, one of the authors of the new game had this answer (August 2006):

 The copyright to T:EPT (not to Tékumel itself, which is held solely by